official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 204

-The Report of the Iraq Inquirythat, while the negotiations should “start tough”: “The final result will almost certainly be less explicit.”
+that, while the negotiations should “start tough”: “The final result will almost certainly be less explicit.”

 21. Addressing the tactics, Mr Straw wrote that the P5 lunch the previous day had,